Travel to Wrocław and Poland

 Established in 1947, it is one of Poland's main branches of the National Museum system.
 It holds one of the largest collections of contemporary art in the country.
 The holdings of Wrocław Museum are closely connected with the history of border shifts in Central Europe following World War II.
 After the annexation of Eastern half of the Second Polish Republic by the Soviet Union, main parts of Poland's art collections were transferred from the cities incorporated into the USSR including Lwów and Kijów.
 The Gallery was arranged to remind the Polish people coming from these regions and settling in Wrocław, that they were again residing in Poland.

 In the city one will find many cinemass showing both Polish and International movies.
 The closest one to the conference venue is the Multikino located in the Pasaż Grunwaldzki shopping mall.
 For the program of cinemas in Wrocław, see cinema program.
+On September 6, there will be a concert of Chris Botti (for tickets see here).
 There is also the Wrocław Opera, which program can be found here (regrettably the webpage is available only in Polish).
 Additionally, the recently established National Forum of Music (Narodowe Forum Muzyki) is the seat of the Wrocław Philharmonic Orchestra as well as the International Festival Wratislavia Cantans.
 This festival is one of the most important European events in the field of the classical music.
 This year’s edition lasts from 7th to 17th September.
 Please visit Wratislavia Cantans for more information on the festival.